24 Coolest Places to Visit in Upstate New York

 IX.
 What is Upstate New York?

-Please note: we realize that the exact definition of Upstate New York varies depending on who you ask.
+Please note: the exact definition of Upstate New York varies depending on who you ask.
 According to the dictionary, it means “whatever is north of you”.
-So for the sake of simplicity, we’re following the New York City definition: which is literally everything “up the state” and above NYC.

 X. Read More UPSTATE NY Travel Guides